 Thee are three levels of survey to choose from – but bear in mind a lender ‘valuation survey’, is not one of them.
 This only confirms the property is worth what you have agreed to pay for it.

-New-build homes could be an exception as they are covered by a 10-year NHBC guarantee.
-Although it’s worth getting a ‘snagging’ survey done which checks for things such as badly fitted kitchens or dodgy paint jobs.
+New-build homes could be an exception as they are covered by a 10-year NHBC guarantee, although it may also be worth getting a ‘snagging’ survey done.

 “Can I bring my pet?”

-Not as odd a question as it sounds… Don’t assume that, just because you are buying a property, you will be able to bring your pet with you.
+Not as odd a question as it sounds.
+Don’t assume that, just because you're buying a home, you will be able to bring your pet with you.